 If you’d like to learn more about how to do the Project 333 challenge, I highly recommend the “Dress with Less” microcourse from Courtney Carver, the creator of Project 333.

-In closing, I’ll leave you with a few links to others who have blogged about their Project 333 experience.
-I hope you enjoy the words of wisdom from my fellow challenge participants.
+In closing, I’ll leave you with a link to another blogger who has written about her Project 333 experience.
+I hope you enjoy the words of wisdom from a fellow challenge participant.
 If you have other links you’d like me to share, please send them my way.